freenas/freenas-docs/userguide/vms.rst

 change any settings.

-This example creates a FreeBSD VM. |ui-add| is clicked on the :guilabel:`VMs` page to start the VM wizard.
+This example creates a FreeBSD VM. |ui-add| is clicked on the :guilabel:`Virtual Machines` page to start the VM wizard.

 #. :guilabel:`Wizard type` is set to *Virtual Machine (VM)*.